-Shock: Shock is a life-threatening condition as a result of low blood flow throughout the body (resource).
+Shock: Shock is a life-threatening condition as a result of low blood flow throughout the body (r).
 The main symptom of shock is low blood pressure.
 The following are the different kinds of shock:

 - Hypovolemic shock: Caused by severe fluid and blood loss.
 The heart is unable to pump enough blood to the body, or there’s not enough blood to deliver oxygen through the body.

 - Cardiogenic shock: This occurs when a damaged heart is unable to supply enough blood to the body.

 - Septic shock: When bacteria enters the blood producing toxins that lead to a decline of blood pressure.